NRPyCritCol & SFcollapse1D: an open-source, user-friendly toolkit to study critical phenomena: Numerical implementation

-To give a concrete example, the results of Sec.~\ref{sec:results} were obtained with a numerical grid containing 320 points in the radial direction, with $\mathcal{A}=64$ and $w=0.2$, initially.
-Throughout the run, a total of 19 regriddings take place to follow the collapse near the critical solution.
+We now describe the regridding strategy we have used to obtain the results of Sec.~\ref{sec:results}.
+We begin our runs with a numerical grid containing 320 points in the radial direction, $\mathcal{A}=64$, and $w=0.2$.
+Throughout the run, we perform a total of 19 regrids to resolve the critical solution.
 At each of the first 11 regrids, the adjustment $w\to w-0.01$ is made to increase the radial sampling around the origin.
-The subsequent 8 regrids gradually shrink the outer boundary to $\mathcal{A}=8$.
-The number of total regrids was determined empirically by analysing the dynamics of the central values of the scalar field and the lapse function as we approached the critical solution, manually introducing additional regrids whenever the grid resolution was insufficient to resolve the features of the solution.
+The subsequent 8 regrids gradually shrink the outer boundary using \eq{ \mathcal{A}\to\mathcal{A}_{\rm new},\ \mathcal{A}_{\rm new} = \bigl\{48,32,24,16,14,12,10,8\bigr\}. } The total number of regrids was determined empirically by analysing the dynamics of the central values of the scalar field and the lapse function as we approached the critical solution, manually introducing additional regrids whenever the grid resolution was insufficient to resolve the features of the solution.
 To instill a deeper appreciation of this regridding approach, the ratio between the initial and final central resolutions for this particular case is \mbox{$\dr^{\rm initial}_{\rm min}/\dr^{\rm final}_{\rm min} \approx 1.6\times10^{3}$}.
 The final grid resolution ranges from \mbox{$\dr^{\rm final}_{\rm min} \approx 8.3\times10^{-6}$} near the origin to \mbox{$\dr^{\rm final}_{\rm max} \approx 2.8\times10^{-1}$} near the outer boundary, with ratio \mbox{$\dr^{\rm final}_{\rm max}/\dr^{\rm final}_{\rm min}\approx3.3\times10^{4}$}.
 About \emph{15 levels} of traditional (factor-of-two) AMR levels of refinement would be necessary to resolve the same range of length scales.

 Results presented here that made use of the regrid infrastructure were completed within 10--15 minutes on a laptop computer.
 We emphasize that the regridding infrastructure is not essential to obtain results of this quality, but simply a feature that allows the user to save significant computational resources.
 We also note that the regridding capacities of \nrpycol are not automated yet, requiring manual user input in order to work efficiently.